 ✓ 1 tablespoon apple cider vinegar

-- Mince garlic and set aside so the air can activate its cancer-fighting enzymes.
+- Mince garlic and set aside.
+Exposing it to air activates garlic’s cancer-fighting enzymes.

-- Pour coconut oil in a large pot, and then heat on medium low.
+- Heat the coconut oil in a large pot over low to medium heat.
 Chop onion and add to the pot, stirring occasionally to prevent burning.

-- Chop stems into 1/4-inch pieces and cook with onion.
-Chop leaves into ribbons, roughly 1/4- inch wide and 3 inches long.
+- Chop stems into 1/4-inch pieces and add to the pot.
+Chop leaves into ribbons, about 1/4-inch wide and 3 inches long and set aside.

 - Peel turnip bulbs and cut into cubes about 1/4-inch across.
 Add to onion mixture.

-- When onion is soft, stir in garlic and chipotle sauce.
-Add chopped leaves, vinegar, tahini and salt.
-Stir, reduce heat to simmer, and cook covered until vegetables are tender.
-Taste and adjust seasonings.
+- When onion is soft, add garlic, chipotle sauce, chopped leaves, vinegar, tahini and salt.
+Stir and simmer until vegetables are tender.
+Add seasonings if needed.

-- Serve hot, perhaps with hot sauce, chopped green onions or turnip-daikon pickles.
-Keeps refrigerated for four days and frozen for a year.
+- Garnish with hot sauce, chopped green onions or turnip-daikon pickles and serve hot.
+Keep refrigerated for four days and frozen for a year.

 This recipe makes 8 servings.